How to Make Gardening Hand and Skin Salve

 You don’t have to be a gardener or homesteader to have rough dry skin or to make your own salve.
 If you do a lot of cleaning or working with your hands this hand salve will help keep your skin from chapping and cracking.

 I hope you enjoy this hand salve as much as I do!
-I also love making my own lip balm and this peppermint gift set is a great collection for anyone who loves a spa treatment!
+I also love making lip balm and this peppermint gift set is a great collection for anyone who loves a spa treatment!

 Have you ever made your own hand salve?
 What do you use it for?
 Leave a comment!